AmarTauqeer/Contract-license/README.md

-# Automated Contracting Tool Improved with SHACL Repairs
+# Automated Contracting Tool Improved with SHACL and Licenses

 Automated Contracting Tool, a component of smashHit. smashHit is a Horizon 2020 project with the primary objective of creating a secure and trustworthy data-sharing platform with a focus on consent and contract management in a distributed environment such as the automotiveindustry, insurance and smart cities following GDPR.